Hossein Khan Sardar: Consolidating the rule of the crown prince

 Except for being held as a hostage in the center of Iran, there is no documented history of his youth.
 The first mention of him is in 1795, as a member of the household of his close friend, the crown prince Baba Khan (later known by his regnal name of Fath-Ali Shah Qajar) in the city of Shiraz.
 There he was an official who served as the yuzbashi ("head of the household slaves").
 The assassination of Agha Mohammad Khan in Shusha in 1797 gave rise to a number of pretenders to the throne, Sadeq Khan Shaqaqi being the most significant.
 With the support of the Turkmens in the north, he marched towards the Iranian capital of Tehran.
 However, Baba Khan, being escorted by Hossein Qoli, arrived in Tehran first.

 After having assembled an army there, he appointed Hossein Qoli as its leader, and also gave him the title of khan.
 Hossein Qoli subsequently helped Baba Khan become shah by defeating Sadeq Khan Shaqaqi in the battle of Qazvin.
 During the same year, Hossein Qoli suppressed a Zand rebellion caused by Muhammad Khan in the city of Isfahan.
 Following that, he defeated Nader Shah's grandson Nader Mirza, who was attempting to restore the power of the Afshars in the Khorasan province.
-By 1800, all the rivals of Fath-Ali Shah had been defeated by Hossein Qoli, and thus the position of the dynasty was safe.
+By 1800, all of Fath-Ali Shah's rivals had been defeated by Hossein Qoli, and thus the position of the dynasty was secure.

 The traveller von Freygang, when describing Hossein Qoli, stated that "the khan by his boldness had raised the reigning Shah to the throne" and that "he enjoyed his master's full confidence".
 Fath-Ali Shah rewarded Hossein Qoli's commitment by not only giving him multiple tuyuls (land grants) but also by marrying his sister, giving his 29th daughter in marriage to Hossein Qoli's son Mohammadqoli, and asking one of Hossein Qoli's daughters to be the wife of his son and heir apparent, Abbas Mirza.
 Hossein Qoli served as a guardian of the northern passageways to Tehran from Qazvin until 1802.
-During that year, Khorasan saw factional conflict once more, with small Afshar clans notably opposing the king.
+During that year, Khorasan saw factional conflict once more, with small Afshar clans notably opposing the shah.
 To put an end to the uprising, Fath-Ali Shah named Hossein Qoli as the province's governor.
 By putting the leaders in jail and blinding some of them under Fath Ali Shah's decree, Hossein Qoli was able to bring about stability over the course of five years.

 Hossein Qoli's status and popularity grew along with his income.
 He used a portion of that income to build mosques, caravansaries, and baths in the regions under his rule.
 He soon became one of the richest men in Iran as a result of his fortune.
 Some of his family members received promotions as well, such as his brother Hasan Khan Sari Aslan, who received his former office of yuzbashi.